OceanParcels/virtualship/README.md

 `conda env create -f environment.yml

 ### Input data
-The scripts are written to work with A-grid ocean data, specifically that from CMEMS Sample instructions for data to be downloaded can be found in `datadownload.py`
+The scripts are written to work with A-grid ocean data, specifically that from CMEMS.
+Data can be downloaded with the download_data.py script.
+For now a different conda env is needed for downloading, see comments in the script.

 ### Sailing the ship
 Fill in the accompanying JSON file and run virtualship.py to start measuring.
+You can also use Sail_the_ship.ipynb

+### Ideas for improvements to be made
+- ACDP #bins instead of max_depth
+- bug when argo(/drifter?) deployed at final location? depth=(len(time))